Kindred

 Sources are classified into three tiers: primary (original research, statutory text, official documents, data), secondary (quality journalism, expert analysis, scholarly syntheses), and tertiary (reference material, overviews).
 Primary sources are always preferred and presented first.

 Every source receives factual bias indicators: organizational affiliations, funding sources, and known editorial perspectives.
 These are descriptive, never judgmental.
 A source from an advocacy organization can be high-quality and accurate; the reader deserves to know its provenance.
-Verification status is transparent: multi-source confirmed, single source, or unconfirmed.
+Each source also carries a corroboration label assigned during the analysis: multi-source confirmed, single source, or unconfirmed.
+The label reflects the analysis's own assessment of corroboration, not an engine verification process.

 What the Symposis Framework Does Not Do